hybridious/AI/README.md

 # Variance-DVR
-Calculate Variance and Standard Deviation of a Discrete Random Variable (DVR)
+Calculate Variance and Standard Deviation of a Discrete Random Variable (DRV)

 This is for my AI bot.